beda-software/au-core-aidbox/README.md

 ## Local environment
 To run it locally you will need a license that you can get here [aidbox.app](https://aidbox.app/ui/portal#/signin)
 Then add a `.env` file that contains the store license key in the `AIDBOX_LICENSE` variable.
-If you are a Windows user, you should create a `.env.windows` file.
-This file will include the `HOST_OS=Windows`, which explicitly informs the application that it is operating within a Windows system.

 Run aidbox with docker: `docker compose up`